 - If you have questions about your library account, please email us at firstname.lastname@example.org.

 Study tents on campus

 UCI has installed study tents on campus in an effort to provide students the opportunity to study outside in a shaded area.
-There are two tents, located at Langson Library Plaza and Humanities Hall Plaza.
+The tents are located at Langson Library Plaza.
 They are available for use from 8 a.m. to 5 p.m., have nearby restrooms, and wifi.
-Students are reminded to wear face coverings and maintain physical distance from their neighbor while in the study tent.

 Measures to control the spread

 Help reduce the spread of COVID-19 by getting the vaccine when it is available to you and the following preventative measures.

 - Reducing the spread of viruses starts with basic hygiene, view Preventative Measures.

 - We are temporarily enhancing custodial services in certain areas and will adjust as part of the campus multi-layered approach to prevention.

 - Supplies including hand sanitizer, disinfectant spray, paper towels, disposable gloves, and washable face masks will be provided centrally to returning groups.

 - No physical distancing or barriers between workers are required, regardless of employees’ vaccination status, unless there is an outbreak (see below).